Monika (Doki Doki Literature Club!): Concept and creation

 Monika was created by Dan Salvato for the video game Doki Doki Literature Club!
+(DDLC).
 She serves as the tutorial character who guides the player through the narrative.
-However, as the game progressed, the other characters in the game became erratic, with Monika turning out to be sentient, manipulating the files of other characters to make them unlikable to the player.
-Writer Christopher Patterson describes her as a yandere, a type of character who becomes madly in love with someone to the point of being sickly.
+As the game progresses, the other characters in the game became erratic, with Monika turning out to be sentient, manipulating the files of other characters to make them unlikable to the player.
+Writer Christopher Patterson described her as a yandere, a type of character who becomes madly in love with someone to the point of being sickly.
 Salvato stated that he began to see more "reality" in Monika's design when writing her, wanting to explore her as more than just a generic anime character.

-Discussing the creation of Monika and her abilities, Salvato explained that he was inspired by "things that are scary because they make you uncomfortable, not because they shove scary-looking things in your face."
-To achieve this, Salvato developed the façade of a cute setting, which would break down over time along with the behavior of the characters, and eventually the role of one evil character (Monika) who had seized control of the game from the player would be revealed.
+Discussing the creation of Monika and her abilities, Salvato explained that he was inspired by "things that are scary because they make you uncomfortable, not because they shove scary-looking things in your face".
+To achieve this, Salvato developed the facade of a cute setting, which would break down over time along with the behavior of the characters, and eventually the role of one evil character (Monika) who had seized control of the game from the player would be revealed.

 In creating the game's horror elements, Salvato drew inspiration from Yume Nikki and Eversion, emphasizing to his team that he wanted the market for visual novels to become much more daring and less reliant on the same plot concepts.
-The game's other stock characters, namely Sayori, Yuri, and Natsuki, were based around standard anime archetypes (such as childhood sweetheart, girl next door, tsundere and manic pixie dream girl) and were given Japanese names to emphasize a pseudo-Japanese atmosphere characteristic of Western-produced visual novel.
+The game's other stock characters, namely Sayori, Yuri, and Natsuki, were based around standard anime archetypes—such as childhood sweetheart/girl next door, tsundere, and manic pixie dream girl—and were given Japanese names to emphasize a pseudo-Japanese atmosphere characteristic of Western-produced visual novel.
 The sole exception to these formats is Monika, who received a German name and speech pattern as a hint to her individual nature compared to the other characters.
 Salvato discussed how, by the end of the game, Monika comes to respect the game she is in.
 When localizing the game into Japanese, the localizers had difficulties with the "Just Monika" translation, ultimately settling on "Monika dake" as an unofficial translation.

 Because Salvato lacked artistic skill, he used a free online anime-creation program to create the initial character design of Monika and the other characters, and applied these designs in test versions of the game.
 Salvato recognized that a product of such quality would not satisfy potential players, so he made a request to his friend, a translator for Sekai Project, for sketches of school uniforms and hairstyles for the character.
 Salvato then handed initial visual development over to Kagefumi, who left the project very early on.
 After Kagefumi's departure from the project, Salvato contacted the freelance artist Satchely, who created the final character sprites over the course of the following few months.
 Monika's sprite was created in several parts to give the poses more variety.